-It is also a strength that quality assessment and programme review cycles are planed regularly and that this process has already resulted in improvements to the programme during the last years.
+It is also a strength that quality assessment and programme review cycles are happening regularly and that this process has already resulted in improvements to the programme during the last years.
 Such an improvement was the increased number of elective courses offered in the programme.

-The high number of students enrolled in the digital version of the program and the low number of dropouts (\sim 5%) suggest that the program is highly desirable and that it fulfils actual educational needs.
+The high number of students enrolled and the low number of dropouts (~5%) also suggest that the program is highly desirable and that it fulfils actual educational needs.

-The teachers involved in the programme are well-trained.
+The teachers involved in the programme are well-trained and they have to attend a 0 ECTS course on online teaching.